Spindle (sculpture): History

 On July 27, 2007, Chicago Critical Mass participants rode to Spindle in an effort to raise awareness of the sculpture.
 About 2,000 cyclists made the 14.8 mile trek from Daley Plaza in The Loop in support of the artwork.

 On August 1, 2007, radio station WLUP interviewed the Berwyn mayor; the main topic of discussion was Spindle.
 He stated that the sculpture's removal had been pushed to September 2007, and that it would most likely be moved down the street.
 The sculpture was even made available for purchase in an eBay auction, which ended April 17, 2008 with no bids.

 On May 2, 2008, Robinette Demolition disassembled Spindle.
 A large crowd stood near the site, taking pictures.
 The top two cars were removed from the spike by a crane, and stored for future use.
 The base of the spindle was then cut, and the spindle (along with the remaining cars) was pushed over with a crane and later removed.

-However, if sufficient funds can be raised, a new modified Spindle – featuring the old top two cars – may yet be erected.
-A group backed by the Berwyn Route 66 Museum and Berwyn Arts Council took possession of the two cars in 2012, along with a pole from a former Anderson Ford sign, with the intention of rebuilding a slightly-shortened Spindle in the museum's parking lot.

 A model of this sculpture can be seen at Stratford Square Mall in Bloomingdale by the entrance to the men's restroom in the former Sears wing.

+Possible return

+There are plans to recreate Spindle, featuring the original top two cars, if sufficient funds can be raised.
+A group backed by the Berwyn Route 66 Museum and Berwyn Arts Council took possession of the previous top two cars in 2012, along with a pole from a former Anderson Ford sign, with the intention of rebuilding a slightly shortened Spindle in the museum's parking lot.

+In popular culture

+The sculpture was featured in the 1992 film Wayne's World, on the cover of a book, on postcards, state tourist brochures, and maps.
+On August 28, 2007, it was featured in the syndicated comic strip Zippy the Pinhead.